pingcap/docs-dm/en/usage-scenario-incremental-migration.md

 By following the steps below, you can obtain the position of binlog where you start migrating data in the source data:

-- Use Dumpling/Mydumper for full data exports.
-Then use other tools, such as TiDB Lightning, for full data imports.
+- Use Dumpling/Mydumper for full data export.
+Then use other tools, such as TiDB Lightning, for full data import.
 After that, you can obtain the replication position by inspecting the [metadata files](https://docs.pingcap.com/zh/tidb/stable/dumpling-overview#%E8%BE%93%E5%87%BA%E6%96%87%E4%BB%B6%E6%A0%BC%E5%BC%8F).

   ```file
   Started dump at: 2020-11-10 10:40:19